Disability Eligibility by Category

-A learning disability refers to the heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
+Significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities

 Deaf/Hard of Hearing

-Functional limitations refer to any other dysfunction of a body part or process which necessitates the use of supportive services or programs, and does not fall within the categories listed above.
+Any other dysfunction such as a dysfunction of a body part or a neurological disability that necessitates accommodations and does not fall within the categories listed above.